 Approximately 16,000 complaints of nursing home abuse since 2000 have been reported to the Administration for Community Living.
 However, that figure only involves cases where the state's long-term care ombudsman got involved in the complaint resolution.

 CNN looked to the Centers for Medicare & Medicaid Services for answers, but found it classifies sexual abuse allegations into the same category as all other kinds of abuse, including financial or physical.
 The news organization made a specific request of CMS to conduct a special search of those abuse reports using keywords that might denote sexual abuse.
 That search, further fine-tuned by CNN reporters, revealed that between 2010 and 2015, substantiated sexual abuse allegations resulted in more than 225 nursing homes being cited for not protecting residents.
 Of those instances, more than half were resolved with federal fines, which totaled $9 million.
 However, very few were cut from Medicare and Medicaid funding.
 Further, these numbers don't include cases of abuse reported in assisted living facilities, only long-term nursing homes.

 Additionally, our Alabama nursing home abuse attorneys understand these figures don't show the citations nursing homes racked up when they were cited for mishandling nursing home abuse investigations in other ways, such as inadequate investigations or intentional concealment.

 So CNN conducted another analysis of the data, and found more than 1,000 cases wherein nursing homes were cited for failure to prevent sexual assaults at facilities between 2010 and 2015.
 Approximately 100 facilities were cited more than once.
-What's more, this figure doesn't include case where complaints were filed or allegations were made, but it did not result in a citation.
-Because we know that so many sexual assaults in general go unreported, we know these figures likely on represent a small number of actual cases of sexual abuse at nursing homes.
+What's more, this figure doesn't include cases where complaints were filed or allegations were made, but it did not result in a citation.
+Because we know that so many sexual assaults in general go unreported, we know these figures likely represent a small number of actual cases of sexual abuse at nursing homes.